terrastruct/d2/ci/release/README.md

 ### Production Docker publishing

 The manually dispatched `Publish Docker release` GitHub workflow is the production path for Docker Hub.
-It replaces only the Docker portion of the legacy AWS release path; the other release asset builders are unchanged.
+It replaces the Docker portion of the legacy AWS release path; the Windows MSI is built separately by the `Windows MSI` workflow described above.

 Run it from the protected `master` branch after the GitHub release is published.
 Enter the exact v-prefixed release version and leave `publish_latest` off unless this stable release